TeskaLabs/splang-docs/language/date-time.md

 _Note: currently, only one time change per month is supported, which seems to be fully sufficient for all info in IANA time zone database._

 Empty/unused next cells are zeroed.

+# Errors

+If `datetime` bit 63 is set, then the date/time value represents an error.
+Likely the expression that produced this value failed in some way.

+The error code is stored in lower 32bits.

 # Usefull links